Dissertation

 Summary

-HP CloudSystem Matrix (CSM) is part of an HP cloud computing software stack that covers all service levels considered relevant: Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS).
-Although it is the basis of this stack, i.e., offering the IaaS level, it is an extremely complex product because it interacts with all infrastructures: computational (i.e., physical or virtual servers), storage servers (from internal disk to disks on storage servers), and interconnection servers (Ethernet and FC networks).
+HP CloudSystem Matrix (CSM) is part of HP’s cloud computing software stack, which spans all major service layers: Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS).
+As the foundation of this stack—responsible for delivering IaaS—CSM is an inherently complex product because it interacts with every layer of the underlying infrastructure: compute resources (physical and virtual servers), storage systems (from local disks to enterprise storage arrays), and interconnection networks (Ethernet and Fibre Channel).

-Despite all the complexity of the real and virtual infrastructure it manages, CSM makes it conceptually simple to deliver infrastructure consumers to support applications:
+Despite the complexity of the real and virtual infrastructure it manages, CSM provides a conceptually simple workflow for delivering infrastructure to application consumers:

-Keywords: Cloud Computing, Interaction Portal, Binary Translation, Server Virtualization, Storage Virtualization and Network Virtualization.
+Keywords: Cloud Computing, Interaction Portal, Binary Translation, Server Virtualization, Storage Virtualization, Network Virtualization.